HBL, DIBPL join hands to become lead advisors, arrangers for Eighteen

 The initiative is one of the largest union financial projects in the real estate sector with funding of Rs 7.5 billion by a banking consortium in Pakistan.
-HBL and DIBPL also serve as agent and investment agent respectively.
+HBL and DIBPL also serve as agents and investment agents respectively.
 Other members of the consortium include Bank Alfalah, Bank of Punjab, Habib Metro Bank, Industrial and Commercial Bank of China and Soneri Bank.

 This four-year partnership will facilitate the development of Eighteen, an exclusive joint real estate project by Egypt-based Golden Developers, Saif Group and Kohistan Builders & Developers (KBD) of Pakistan.
 Located just 10 minutes from the New Islamabad International Airport, the large project occupies a focal place in the twin cities.
 With the goal of linking sophistication with comfort, Eighteen turns your dream of a luxurious lifestyle into a reality.

-DIBPL CEO Junaid Ahmed said, “We are enjoying a strong relationship with Eighteen, which dates back to 2018, when we only arranged a union project financial facility for the first phase of the project.
+DIBPL CEO Junaid Ahmed said, “We are enjoying a strong relationship with Eighteen, which dates back to 2018 when we only arranged a union project financing facility for the first phase of the project.
 With this transaction, we have further extended our trust. and commitment to the project.
 Our parent, Dubai Islamic Bank PJSC has played a pivotal role in the UAE’s real estate development.
-In Pakistan we are playing our part in helping to unlock the true potential of real estate that is also in line with the vision of the current government. ”
+In Pakistan, we are playing our part in helping to unlock the true potential of real estate which is also in line with the vision of the current government. ”

 Things to consider before purchasing a property